JohnSmithDev/GRAnalysis/REPORTS.md

 Scripts accepting a `-l <number>` argument will output no more than the specified number of results.

+### Enumerating/ranking results

+Scripts accepting a '-e' argument will print 1, 2, 3, 4, etc at the start of each line, or 1, 2, 2, 4, 4, 4, 7 etc where ranking numbers are more applicable.

 ### Colour configuration

 Scripts accepting a `-c <colour-config-file>` argument will take a JSON